snieking/chromunity/README.md

    Website: http://localhost:3000
    Chain ID: <take the one from your .env file>
    ```
+4. Click add and you should now be able to sign-in to your local Chromunity using SSO.

 ## Copyrighted fonts
 Chromunity uses a copyrighted font which is not included in the repository.